engmaths/emat30008/index.md

 * More on version control with Git
 * Unit tests

+### Week 18

+* Reading week: no timetabled sessions

-### Weeks 21&ndash;24: Martin Homer
+### Weeks 19--22: Matt Hennessy

-* Finite difference method: introduction and basics
+* The finite difference method
-* Problem extensions: changing the boundary conditions, sources/sinks, spatial inhomogeneity
-* Going beyond the heat equation in one space dimension
+* Application to linear and nonlinear ODE boundary value prolems
+* Explicit and implicit methods for diffusion equations
+* Method of manufactured solutions
+* Sparse linear algebra and code profiling

+### Weeks 23-24: Matt and David

+* Advanced topics TBD